-- Do not ask the child why something has happened. - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
+- Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
 Explain what you have to do next and whom you have to talk to.
 Reassure the pupil that it will be a senior member of staff